ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 docker rm rest-backend
 ./run_backend.sh
 ~~~~
-As you can see from the docker ps command the backend now runs without exposing a port.
+As you can see from the Docker ps command the backend now runs without exposing a port.
 This is important because our frontend application will call our rest-backend through the weave network so we don't have to expose a port to the outside world for it.
 <p>
     <img class="image" style="max-width:633px" alt="Weave install result" src="/img/2018-09-15-docker-networking-with-weave/rest-backend-without-port-exposed.png" />
 </p>